SocialBook User Guide

 • For address, the sorting is in lexicographical order (similar to alphabetical order but also takes the special characters and numerical digits into account).

-• Because numbers are considered "smaller" than letters in this ordering, sorting by address is perhaps best used after filtering the contact list by a region e.g. find a/clementi sort address will sort the contact list of those staying in Clementi in order of their address.
+• Because numbers are considered "smaller" than letters in this ordering, sorting by address is perhaps best used after filtering the contact list by a region e.g. find a/clementi followed by sort address will sort the contact list of those staying in Clementi in order of their address.

 • For priority, the sorting is in order from HIGH to LOW.